ARCON: Advancing Auto-Regressive Continuation for Driving Videos

 \section{Conclusion}

 We develop an ARCON scheme that interleaves the generation of RGB tokens and semantic tokens.
-We adhere to a generative paradigm that separates structure from texture, demonstrating the semantic effect of semantic tokens on the generation of RGB tokens.
+We adhere to a generative paradigm that separates structure from texture, demonstrating the effect of semantic tokens on the generation of RGB tokens.
 Our approach can be improved at several aspects.
-At present, the representation of a single image necessitates hundreds of tokens, combined with the extensive parameter count of LLM, leading to notably slow inference speeds for each generated image.
-Novel encoding strategies, as proposed in recent studies~\cite{zhao2024image,fifty2024restructuring}, can offer enhancements to the efficiency of this approach.
+At present, the representation of a single image necessitates hundreds of tokens, combined with the extensive parameter count of LVM, leading to notably slow inference speeds.
+Novel encoding strategies~\cite{zhao2024image,fifty2024restructuring} can offer enhancements to the efficiency of this approach.
 Additionally, our texture transfer method lacks effective guidance for long-term generation tasks.
 Future research could investigate the integration of flow-based techniques with generative methods at the decoding stage~\cite{ming2024survey}.
-Furthermore, a deeper exploration into the physical consistency of generative models is crucial, particularly in scenarios akin to potential collision situations, which are pivotal for autonomous driving applications. {
+Furthermore, exploration into the physical consistency of generative models is pivotal for autonomous driving applications.